growdigital/groundwork/src/blog/170713-post-blank-image.md

 collection: blog
 ---

-This blog post is intentionally blank.
-There is an unrelated image in the front matter for testing purposes.
+This blog post content is intentionally blank.
+Well, apart from it isn't and this is the content.

-Fill in the blanks!